 The North Koreans praise their own efforts in constructing their metro system with the assistance of China and the Soviet Union which is why the architecture and style is very similar to the Moscow Metro in Russia or the Kiev Metro in Ukraine.

 The stations have been uniquely named after revolutionary feats during the liberation of Korea from the Japanese after World War II, as well as the Korean War.
-The names of some of the Pyongyang metro stations translate into English as Reunification, Rejuvenation, Glory, Triumph, Harvest, Red Star, Liberation and Construction for example.
+The names of some of the Pyongyang metro stations translate into English as Reunification, Rejuvenation, Glory, Triumph, Golden Fields, Red Star, Liberation and Construction for example.
+More can be viewed in the Pyongyang Metro Map below.
 The Mansudae Art Studio was in charge of all the elaborate mosaics, portraits, chandeliers, and sculptures to match the theme of the station.

 The Pyongyang subway system was also built with a second purpose of being a bunker to shelter citizens from any possible attacks on the city.
 This intention is only noticeable once stepping off the descending escalators and walking towards the platforms.
 You’ll pass three separate blast shields built behind the wall and ceiling covered by removable metal sheeting.
 Each station we have explored has this same noticeable design near the entrance and exit of the station.